-Knowledge translation may be referred to as research translation, among other terms, and has been defined in various ways.
+Knowledge translation may be referred to as research translation, among other terms1, and has been defined in various ways.

 Terminology used throughout this guide is described in Appendix A: Glossary of terminology.
 A common definition of knowledge translation adopted by the National Health and Medical Research Council (NHMRC), the World Health Organization (WHO) and Canadian Institutes of Health Research (CIHR) is:

-A dynamic and iterative process that includes synthesis, dissemination, exchange, and ethicallysound application of knowledge by relevant stakeholders, to accelerate the benefits of global and local innovation in strengthening health systems and improving people's health.
+A dynamic and iterative process that includes synthesis, dissemination, exchange, and ethically-sound application of knowledge by relevant stakeholders, to accelerate the benefits of global and local innovation in strengthening health systems and improving people's health.

 This process takes place within a complex system of interactions between researchers and knowledge users which may vary in intensity, complexity and level of engagement depending on the nature of the research and the findings as well as the needs of the particular knowledge user.
-Knowledge translation is not a one-way linear transfer of information from research to policy and practice, and it is not the same as simple dissemination.